Key Points

 • Child born overseas to Japanese parents → File birth at a Japanese consulate first; certificate available after the family register is updated

 Requirements vary by receiving authority and document purpose.
-Our Family Register Bundle (¥138,000 — ¥16,000 off the standalone price) is available when both documents are useful.
+Our Family Register Bundle (standard package fee ¥138,000, tax included, and up) is available when both documents are useful; engaging the two documents separately totals approximately ¥154,000 (tax included) and up as a reference.
 We check the applicable document set against the receiving authority's instructions at the quote stage.

 Authentication Requirements by Country